coateds/LabProject/Lab1Main.md

         - test/smoke/default
     attributes:
 ```
-## Building the BaseBox VM
-BaseBox2 has some goofy shit going on move on to BaseBox3 Beware snapshotting a BaseBox??
-* Settings
-  * 1 proc, 2048
-  * Location:  D:\HyperVResources\VMs
-  * External NICs
-  * DVD connected to Eval ISO
-  * Gen 2
-  * Disable Secure Boot in order to load from DVD
-* Proposed SW install list on BaseBox
-  * Chocolatey
-  * PowerShell 5.1
-  * NuGet
-  * (Trust PSGallary)
-  * PSWindowsUpdate
-  * Patches to Aug 2017
-* Enable PSRemoting
-* Enable RDP Connections

 ## Using a generator
 The first big difference between this round of rebuilds v the last will be the use of a generator.
 My convention lately has been to create a Chef directory at the root of the data drive (D: or E:) The following diagram shows an example structure